AWTENN/Final/README.md

 Chris Foster-Palmer
 - Created a compiled dataset of Sold Nashville Properties for Sep.
 2021.
 Wanting to use as first dataset, and use as basis for data visualization.
+- Working on last five keywords for a nearby search using Google Places API to gather info for a dataframe.

 Vandana Kumari
 - We are going to use PostgreSQL database for this project.